 Homeschooling is a uniquely state-oriented activity.
 Legal requirements for homeschooling are set by the state, and as a result the opportunities and services available may vary widely between states.
 Finding a community of like-minded homeschoolers in your area can be the difference between feeling isolated and drained and feeling empowered and encouraged.
 Whether that community comes in the form of co-ops, extra-curricular-based activity homeschool groups, or state-based associations with online groups, the ability to ask questions and share experiences makes homeschooling feel less lonely.

-Using our map below, you can choose your state and find listings for state and local homeschool groups near you, homeschool field trip destinations, local classes & homeschool co-ops, arts & sports opportunities, homeschool event listings, and more.
+Choose your state and find listings for state and local homeschool groups near you, homeschool field trip destinations, local classes & homeschool co-ops, arts & sports opportunities, homeschool event listings, and more.

 As Rebecca shares in “Homeschool Groups: To Join or Not To Join,” some of the major reasons for joining a co-op or homeschool group near you include: